benb0jangles/Companion-Pi/README.md

 - SD Card used by me is a Transcend 'Premium 400x' Micro SD 16GB.
 It is working fine with Raspbian Jessie and it is quicker than other cards I have around.
 It costs as low as £3.88 on amazon as of 25/04/2016.
 ![](https://github.com/benb0jangles/Companion-Pi2/blob/master/Images%20for%20readme/sd16gb.jpg)
+- I also am using 2gb (Openwrt, Raspbian Jessie Lite just fits with mavproxy & gstreamer-plugins-good), 4gb, 8gb micro sd cards for different .img file tests.
+Some sd cards work, some do not.

 # USB wifi dongles used/tested (plug & play):